Peonage: Peonage in the United States

 Under such laws, local officials arbitrarily arrested tens of thousands of people and charged them with fines and court costs of their cases.
 Black freedmen were those most aggressively targeted.
 Poor whites were also arrested, but usually in much smaller numbers.
 White merchants, farmers, and business owners were allowed to pay these debts, and the prisoner had to work off the debt.
 Prisoners were leased as laborers to owners and operators of coal mines, lumber camps, brickyards, railroads, quarries, and farm plantations, with the lease revenues for their labor going to the states.
 The lessors were responsible for room and board of the laborers, and frequently abused them with little oversight by the state.
 Government officials leased imprisoned blacks and whites to small town entrepreneurs, provincial farmers, and dozens of corporations looking for cheap labor.
 Their labor was repeatedly bought and sold for decades, well into the 20th century, long after the official abolition of American slavery.

 Southern states and private businesses profited by this form of unpaid labor.
 It is estimated that at the beginning of the 20th century, up to 40% of blacks in the South were trapped in peonage.
 Overseers and owners often used severe physical deprivation, beatings, whippings, and other abuse as "discipline" against the workers.

 After the Civil War, the Thirteenth Amendment prohibited involuntary servitude such as peonage for all but convicted criminals.
 Congress also passed various laws to protect the constitutional rights of Southern blacks, making those who violated such rights by conspiracy, by trespass, or in disguise, guilty of an offense punishable by ten years in prison and civil disability.
 Unlawful use of state law to subvert rights under the Federal Constitution was made punishable by fine or a year's imprisonment.
-But until the involuntary servitude was abolished by president Lyndon B. Johnson in August 6, 1966, sharecroppers in Southern states were forced to continue working to pay off old debts or to pay taxes.
+But even after federal sentencing to “hard labor” was abolished by Congress and president Lyndon B. Johnson by Public Law 89-486 on August 6, 1966, thereby narrowing the “Southern exception” to the 13th Amendment’s prohibition of involuntary servitude, sharecroppers in Southern states were forced to continue working to pay off old debts or to pay taxes.
 Southern states allowed this in order to preserve sharecropping.